 Assess Your Furniture

-Check to see if any of the furniture or fittings in the room have been affected by the moisture.
+Check to see if any of the furniture or fittings in the space have been affected by moisture.
 While some objects can be removed, dried, and replaced, others, such as upholstered furniture, may require more specialized care.
 Regretfully, you may have to discard items that have suffered significant water damage.
 The sooner you remove the furniture, the better for both the furniture and the floors beneath.

 Create Air Flow

-To help clear the odor and moisture from the room, generate as much airflow as possible in the wet area.
+To help clear the odor and moisture from the space, generate as much airflow as possible in the wet area.
 To improve circulation, turn on the ceiling fans in place.
 Configure standing fans with adequate traction to ensure that all flooring components are dry.
 Continue to encourage as much airflow as possible throughout the room to keep the cold air in and out of the wet area, as well as the subfloor and carpet.